 Son of Maurits Lodewijk II van Nassau-LaLecq (1670-1740) and Elisabeth Wilhelmina van Nassau-Odijk (1671-1729).
 He married firstly (1736) Cornelia d'Hangest d'Yvoy (1714-1744) and secondly (1749) to Maria Anna Testas (1715-1795).
 Floris had at least 5 children.

 Floris became a Lieutenant of the Army in 1732 and chief of the Garrison of Doornik in 1738.
 He left the army in 1740.
 In 1755 he was elected Grand Bailiff of Utrecht, a position which he kept until ca. 1779.

-When he arrived in Holland, Boswell had an introduction to Count Nassau from David Dalrymple, who had studied in Utrecht some years earlier.
-In a letter to Temple (dated September 23, 1763) Boswell writes that "Count Nassau is very polite, and tells me that by and by we shall have fine parties".
-Although Boswell became more intimate with other branches of the Nassau family, he did see the Grand Bailiff occasionally - on February 12, 1764, he "waited on Grand Bailiff after prayers and talked long with him and well".
+When Boswell arrived in Holland in 1763, he brought with him an introduction to Count Nassau from David Dalrymple, who had studied in Utrecht some years earlier.
+In a letter to Temple (dated September 23, 1763) Boswell wrote that "Count Nassau is very polite, and tells me that by and by we shall have fine parties".
+While he became more intimate with other branches of the illustrious Nassau family, he only saw Floris, then Grand Bailiff of Utrecht, occasionally - on February 12, 1764, he "waited on Grand Bailiff after prayers and talked long with him and well".